tamanakid/pokedex-intro/README.md

 ## summary

-This is a small front-end practicing project, with emphasis on development, testing and UI design. the vue-cli v-3.5.0 is used in order to automate the bundling, transpiling and linting tasks.
+This is a small front-end practicing project, with emphasis on development, testing and UI design.

+The vue-cli v-3.5.0 is used in order to automate the bundling, transpiling and linting tasks.

 &nbsp;
 ## tech-stack